 Supporting your most vulnerable

-Of course, supporting all of your tenants is at the top of your priorities across all projects, so supporting the most vulnerable will likely be an essential part to your overarching strategy.
+Of course, supporting all of your tenants is at the top of your priorities across all projects, so supporting the most vulnerable will likely be an essential part of your overarching strategy.
 But when it comes to channel shift, digital exclusion is an issue that’s not going to go away and can be a major inhibitor to success – 20% of housing associations surveyed cited community or client resistance as a barrier to implementing a digital strategy.

 Research by the Office for National Statistics shows over 5 million people in the UK have either never used the internet or have not used it in the past three months – around 85% of which are people over the age of 55.